 - a bottle of fizz on a shingly shore/river bank with fish and chips to keep things real and intimate.

 - stay in but get out her favourite movie and watch it at home with Deliveroo food of a bit more exotic and the cocktail you are going to secretly learn up on and surprise her?
+Or something relaxed and just personal to show you have given it lots of thought.

 You get the picture.